BBBalls/hillside_hermitage_archive/_posts/2022-06-25-Summarized Transcriptions 251-300.md

 kind of always there.
 But wherever it is, it *must* be in between this and this: What I am directly attending, and the knowledge of what I am directly attending.
 It cannot be outside of these two directions.
-Recollect that frequently and in solitude – based on your currently enduring sense of self (not just theoretically).
+Recollect that frequently and in solitude—based on your currently enduring sense of self (not just theoretically).
 This sense of self that you’re not trying to define, or ignore, has to be in between ‘this and this’ (the two simultaneous points of view).